ANY (magazine)

-ANY was an architectural journal, published by the ANYone Corporation for over seven years.
+ANY (an acronym for "Architecture New York") was an architectural journal published by the ANYone Corporation for over seven years.
+The first issue was published in May 1993, and the last in September 2000.
 A total of 27 issues were published.
-The first issue was published in May 1993, and its last was published in September 2000.
-ANY was succeeded by Log, also published by the ANYone Corporation.

-Notable contributors to the magazine included Zaha Hadid, Bernard Tschumi, Elizabeth Diller, Rem Koolhaas, Sanford Kwinter, R.E.
+Contributors to ANY included Zaha Hadid, Bernard Tschumi, Elizabeth Diller, Rem Koolhaas, Sanford Kwinter, R.E.
 Somol, Peter Eisenman, and Greg Lynn.
+Issues one to eight were designed by long-time Eisenman collaborator, Massimo Vignelli.
+Beginning with number eight, the magazine was designed by graphic design firm, 2x4 (Georgianna Stout and Michael Rock).

-Issues one to eight were designed by longtime Eisenman collaborator, Massimo Vignelli.
-Beginning with number eight, the magazine was designed by graphic design firm, 2x4.
+ANY was succeeded by Log, also published by the ANYone Corporation.